Jehovah's Witnesses' handling of child sexual abuse: United States

-In 2016, the Delaware attorney general sued Watchtower claiming that elders failed to report an unlawful sexual relationship between a 35-year old woman and a 14-year-old boy, both of whom were disfellowshipped by elders.
+In 2016, the Delaware attorney general sued Watchtower claiming that elders failed to report an unlawful sexual relationship between a 35-year-old woman and a 14-year-old boy, both of whom were disfellowshipped by elders.
 The court ruled that while communication between the adult perpetrator and elders was protected by penitent-clergy privilege, the communication with the minor was not.
 Watchtower reached a settlement with the state, paying $19,500 in fines without admitting guilt or liability.
 The elders were to participate in a training program provided by the State of Delaware.

 In 2018, a jury in Thompson Falls, Montana, awarded $35 million to a victim of sexual abuse, claiming that the Jehovah's Witnesses church failed to protect her.
 The case was reportedly focused on the 'two witness rule' and the failure of congregation elders to turn the information over to secular authorities.
 The Watchtower Society argued that elders had no legal obligation to report abuse cases in Montana and appealed the ruling.
-In January 2020, the supreme court of Montana reversed and remanded the judgement in favor of Jehovah's Witnesses holding that the confidential communication elders received is specifically exempt under mandatory reporting statute.
+In January 2020, the Supreme Court of Montana reversed and remanded the judgement in favor of Jehovah's Witnesses holding that the confidential communication elders received is specifically exempt under mandatory reporting statute.

+In July 2023, a circuit court in Hawaii awarded $40 million in damages to a plaintiff identified as "N.D.", based on allegations that she was raped and sexually assaulted by Keneth L. Apana, a church elder when she was 12 years old in 1992.
+The process, initiated in 2020, that indicted Apana and the Makaha Congregation of Jehovah's Witnesses, as well as other entities associated with the Jehovah's Witnesses church, also found that Apana abused other girls for 23 years.
+Apana admitted to many of the facts alleged by the plaintiff.
+The Jehovah's Witnesses part of the case was settled before the $40 million judgment against the perpetrator.